 - Justification for listing the course in Integrated Arts as opposed to your home department

-- Support from your home department chair
+- Evidence of support from your home department chair

 - Indicate which of the following criteria the course meets: